WRITING WORKFLOW FOR BLOGGING

 Weekly review: review posts for past 7 days.
 1 “BRAD” day per week.

-Monthly review: one day for month, review last 30 days for up to three months.
+Monthly review: one day a month, review last 30 days

-Quarterly review: one additional day per quarter, review last 90 days, for 3 quarters.
+Quarterly review: one day per quarter, review last 90 days.

 Yearly review: retreat, conclude that post/project is complete after 1 year.